TheRambotnic/doomlauncher-mod-pack/README.md

 If you'd like to use the provided `DoomLauncher.sqlite` database, follow [these steps](#using-my-own-doom-launcher-database-file) instead.
 This will save you a bit of time.

 ## Configuring a source port
 First things first, we need to configure a source port in order to launch any WAD/mod.

 Once Doom Launcher is opened, click the hamburger menu icon on the top left corner and click `Source Ports > New`.
-On the `Executable` field, click `Browse` and then search for the EXE of the sourceport you've downloaded earlier.
+On the `Executable` field, click `Browse` and then search for the EXE of the source port you've downloaded earlier.
 You can then give it a custom name that will show up when creating profiles, and if you want your save files to be in a specific folder, you can select it in the `Alt Save Directory` field.

 ## Creating your own profile
 Doom Launcher uses profiles to store all the necessary configuration for each mod/WAD in the SQLite database.
 If you want to create your own, follow these steps:

 **1.** Download the mods/megawads you want from the internet or from [this section](#mods-and-megawads) and extract their files into `Mods` or `IWADs/Megawads`.
 Remember to create a folder with its name so that it stays organized!

 **2.** In Doom Launcher, click the hamburger menu on the top left and then on `Add Files Recursively`.
-Select the Mods folder inside of GZDoom and click "OK".
+Select the Mods folder and click "OK".
 Do the same for the Megawads folder.

 **3.** In the "Recent" or "Local" tab of Doom Launcher, double click the file you want to use.
 * If you don't see these tabs, click the hamburger menu on the top left, then go to `Settings > View > Visible Views` and select them.
 Hit `Save` once you're done.